-WV has adopted a hardness-based criterion that is limited to the pH range of 6.5-9.0.
-For waters outside this pH range, WV does not propose a change to its EPA-approved aluminum criteria.
-Therefore, studies outside this pH range are irrelevant to WV's hardness-based criteria, and the WV criteria are protective of aquatic life in waters with pH<6.5.
+West Virginia has adopted a hardness-based criterion that is limited to the pH range of 6.5-9.0.
+For waters outside this pH range, the state does not propose a change to its EPA-approved aluminum criteria.
+Therefore, studies outside this pH range are irrelevant to West Virginia's hardness-based criteria, and the West Virginia criteria are protective of aquatic life in waters with pH less than 6.5.